-“Love is nature’s way of tricking people into reproducing” – The urban dictionary
+“Love is nature’s way of tricking people into reproducing” – the urban dictionary

-Even though we think of romantic love as a natural sentiment, love is remarkably flexible and its expression changes with history and culture.
+But even though we think of romantic love as a natural sentiment, love is remarkably flexible and its expression changes with history and culture.

 Brain activity in love